nicokubi/PenEstim/README.md

 - `Plot_Families.R` was used to generate plots to display the empirical penetrance curves from the simulated families.
 - `Sim_Families.R` was used to generate the Families for the simulation study.

+## Results
+Contains the results from the simulation study.
+- `MLE Results` contains the results from the log-likelihood evaluation for the simulated Families A, B, and C.
+- `results_mcmc.rds` contains the results from applying the mcmc approach to Families C.